Vanesa Campos: Reactions

-Investigation and Judicial Consequences
+Investigation and judicial consequences

 Thanks to the testimonies of Vanesa's colleagues and friends, the police were able to draw the profiles of the attackers.
 On Monday, August 20, 2018, five people, aged from 16 to 30 years old, were charged with "murder in organized band" and "theft and deterioration," they were consequently taken into custody before their trial.
 An anonymous witness identified and denounced the head of the gang to the investigators who tapped his phone.
 The 25-year-old man was arrested at his home and joined the other five suspects in jail.
 Out of the 10 suspects, 9 were arrested within a month.
 Their age ranged from 16 to 30 years old and were of Egyptian and Syrian nationalities.
 At least two of them were unaccompanied minors and should have been under legal care when the crime occurred.
 In late 2018, Mahmoud K., designated as the shooter by the other suspects, was identified in Germany after a European bench warrant was issued, followed by a three-month hunt.
 He was arrested in January 2019 and then extradited to France.
 In May 2019, the murder weapon was found in the woods.
-The prosecutors seeks to charge nine men for the murder.
-The trial opens in January 2022.
-On January 30, 2022, two men are sentenced to 22 years' imprisonment for organised murder, and the others are sentenced to three to six years' imprisonment.
+The prosecutors sought to charge nine men for the murder.
+The trial opened in January 2022.
+On January 30, 2022, two men were sentenced to 22 years' imprisonment for organised murder, and the others were sentenced to three to six years' imprisonment.